 5. Pick up the Baby

 Gently pick up the baby and stroke the babies’ cheeks and foot.
 This slight disturbance will likely stimulate them to wake up.

 6. Blow in Baby’s Face

 Try blowing gently on the baby’s face; the flow of air will awaken the baby (but be prepared to get a weird look from your baby!).

 This is a more drastic measure, wiping the baby’s body with a wet, warm washcloth will definitely perk up the little sleepyhead.

 Sleeping patterns vary from one baby to another, just as their personalities.
 Therefore, a baby sleeping more, need not necessarily ring bells of alarms, unless it affects their health.
-Parenting is a learning curve, you learn and unlearn as your baby grows up and you get tuned into baby’s requirements.
-Something that helps a lot is your maternal instinct, which tells you if something is affecting the baby.
+Parenting is a learning curve, you learn and unlearn as your baby grows up and you get tuned in to the baby’s requirements.
+Something that helps a lot is your maternal instinct which tells you if something is affecting the baby.
 So if your newborn is a sweet little being who loves to sleep, you might as well enjoy the calm while it lasts.